 Television has historically been the top-dollar producer of advertising campaigns, and Deloitte Global predicts that TV ads will become more personalized in 2022 in a phenomenon known as “connected tv.”
 Much like social media has been doing for years; households can expect to see different ads based on their buying habits when watching their favorite TV shows.

 In 2022 alone, personalized TV ads are estimated to bring in around $7.5 billion globally, and this number is over 40 times higher than was forecast in 2012.
-Even though viewing hours are in decline due to apps like Netflix, TV advertising prices continue to increase.
+Even though viewing hours are on the decline due to apps like Netflix, TV advertising prices continue to increase.

 4. Time Spent with Traditional vs Digital Media Marketing